Carlosdvp/hr-management-app/Readme.md

 11. Add the following features
     - an AddUser button and Form
     - the From will include the details needed to create a user
-    - it will use the same api endpoint as the Registration page
+    - it will use the /register endpoint
-    - edit the layout of the Dashboard as needed
+    - it will have a button to add a user and one to cancel and exit the form